What I Believe About Bloomington

 In the next ten years, Bloomington will build out the Trades District, renew and re-purpose the Hospital Site, reimagine and expand the Convention Center, build affordable housing, and continue to renew and strengthen our neighborhoods.
 On a broader level, we face continuing challenges in the addiction crisis and in poverty and homelessness in our city.
 We need to make data-informed decisions that support our social, economic and environmental well-being, and that help ensure that everyone can benefit from our success.

 GROWTH AND VITALITY

 Bloomington's long term resilience depends heavily on our economic vitality.
 City government has an obligation to explore and pursue strategies that attract new jobs and support local employers.
 First, we must realize the vision of Bloomington's Trades District as it promotes innovation and job creation.
 In addition, we must maximize our potential as a Community Development Financial Institution (CDFI) Friendly City, a designation that allows us to bring in new investment for minority-owned business, community facilities and affordable housing.
-Together with fellow members of Bloomington's Redevelopment Commission, I've been able to contribute directly to important projects like these.
+Together with City leaders and fellow members of Bloomington's Redevelopment Commission, I've been able to contribute directly to important projects like these.

 SUPPORT OUR MOST

 Too many in Bloomington face poverty, homelessness, food insecurity, addiction or other issues that keep them from enjoying the quality of life that we all seek.
 We have a powerful network of social service agencies in Bloomington, and we owe them our support.
 It has been my privilege to serve the struggling and vulnerable members of our community through the Jack Hopkins Social Service Grant Committee and the CDBG Citizen's Advisory Committee, and through my own volunteer roles with Habitat for Humanity, South Central Indiana Housing Opportunities and other groups.